Connect with us

 It had a profound impact on me.

-These days I share all of my wisdom and lessons learned to help others.
+Today, I share my wisdom and lessons learned to help others.

 I call myself a Love Strategist (a fancy marketing spun title for a Relationship/Dating Coach).

-My mission is to help people find, give and keep love starting with love of self.
+My mission is to help people find, give and keep love starting with the love of self.

 I work with single people trying to navigate the dating scene.